WSShawn/GAN/README.md

 ## Extension : application on the MNIST Dataset

 In order to see the behavior of our Discriminator and Generator, we can apply them to the MNIST dataset.
 A few differences are present at the level of hyperparameters.
 MNIST images are only black and white, meaning they have only 1 channel instead of 3.
-The image size is 32 instead of 64 here.
+The image size is 32 instead of 64 here and we are using a batch size of 32 as the dataset is smaller.
 The networks are trained in the same manner as before.
 We can take a look at the images obtained after 3 epochs :

 ![image](https://user-images.githubusercontent.com/114659655/209143219-83671e28-94db-47a6-b2b8-79e4a38082b8.png)